omarbenabdejlil/Socket-calculator/README.md

-# Socket-calculator
+# Socket-streamer
-This is an exemple of a socket stream calculator based on sys-sock biblio .
+This is an exemple of a socket streamer based on sys-sock biblio .